 Plots of Thought

-Plots of thought focus on what Masolw identifies as our need for self-actualization.
+Plots of thought focus on what Maslow identifies as our need for self-actualization.
 They involve how the protagonist understands their world.
 The conflict arises when things happen that don’t fit within their current worldview.
 The protagonist can embrace their former conception of reality or adopt a new one that is more accurate.
 Stories that emphasize internal plots of thought include The Great Gatsby by F. Scott Fitzgerald, My Fair Lady (1964 film) by George Cukor and Lerner and Loewe, The Curious Incident of the Dog in the Night-Time by Mark Haddon, or The Sympathizer by Viet Thanh Nguyen.

 In a future post, I’ll break down these into subcategories and provide further examples.